ramibaghdan/clinic-readmission-eval/README.md

 ---

-## What changed when we evaluated honestly
+## What changed when evaluating honestly

 Same model (LightGBM) with the same hyperparameters.
 The only changes are a patient-grouped split instead of a leaky stratified one, and a cohort that